iamwrtex/fork-and-pull/README.md

-# fork-and-pull
+# fork-and-clone

-This is repo to learn fork-and-pull!
+This is repo to learn fork-and-clone!